Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 Advanced preparation for upgrading DSE Analytics nodes

-Before upgrading DSE Analytics nodes:
+Before upgrading DSE Analytics nodes, do the following:

 1. If you programmatically set the shuffle parameter, you must change the code for applications that use conf.set("spark.shuffle.service.port", port).
 Instead, use dse spark-submit which automatically sets the correct service port based on the authentication state.
-See Configuring Spark for more information.

 DSE_HOME/bin/dse hadoop fs -cp cfs://node_ip_address/user/spark/warehouse/ dsefs://node_ip_address/user/spark/warehouse/